Friday Night Baseball: History

 With the announcement of the Friday Night Baseball schedule for the first half of the 2023 MLB season, Apple announced that they had signed a deal with DirecTV to distribute Friday Night Baseball to their commercial subscribers, ensuring availability to venues (such as bars and restaurants) that were not readily equipped to handle streaming-only broadcasts.
 DirecTV had previously signed similar deals with Amazon Prime Video for their Thursday Night Football broadcasts, as well as with Apple for MLS Season Pass broadcasts.
 Apple also announced that they would add alternative audio feeds allowing viewers in the United States and Canada to listen to local radio broadcasts from the home team or the away team instead of the regular audio feed.
 It was also announced that, unlike the inaugural season, an Apple TV+ subscription would now be required to watch Friday Night Baseball.

 For the 2024 MLB season, Apple announced that its studio coverage would be on-site for select games.
 On June 5, 2024, The Athletic reported that Apple TV+ would not enforce its exclusivity for the June 7 Dodgers-Yankees matchup scheduled to air on the platform in order to allow YES Network, in New York, and Spectrum SportsNet LA, in Los Angeles, to air the game locally.
-The other two games in the three game series will be exclusively aired by Fox and ESPN respectively.
+The other two games in the three game series was aired by Fox and ESPN respectively.

 In August 2025, it was reported that Apple will end its contract with MLB early, and discontinue Friday Night Baseball following the 2025 season.
 Subsequent reports stated that Apple TV would retain its current package of telecasts through the end of the existing contract.

 In September 2025, Apple TV+ and Sportsnet in Canada, reached an agreement to allow the Apple TV+ broadcast of a Blue Jays game against the Royals, which could potentially see the Blue Jays clinch a playoff spot, to be simulcast on Sportsnet.
 In exchange, Apple TV+ will exclusively broadcast a Blue Jays game against the Rays a week later.

+All of the Chicago Cubs' appearances as a home team on Apple TV+ have been scheduled as a special afternoon edition of Friday Night Baseball.
+This is due to a long-standing city ordinance that prohibit Friday night games at Wrigley Field, unless the Cubs receive special permission.